kaltura/media-framework/README.md

 transcoders on GPU-enabled servers, while the other components would run on servers without GPU.

 Media is transmitted between the different components internally using custom protocols -
-1. *Kaltura Media Protocol* (KMP) - a TCP-based protocol for delivering streaming media, conceptually similar to a single track of fMP4/MPEG-TS
+1. *Kaltura Media Protocol* (KMP) - a TCP-based protocol for delivering streaming media, conceptually, similar to a single track of fMP4/MPEG-TS
 2. *Kaltura Segmented Media Protocol* (KSMP) - an HTTP-based protocol for delivering media in segments, conceptually, a super-set of LLHLS/DASH

 The orchestration of the different media components is performed by a "controller".
 The main responsibility of the controller is building